Scorpi000/fast_critical_line_algorithm/README.md

 ============================================================

 This repository provides a fast implementation of Markowitz's Critical Line Algorithm in Fortran with bindings in Matlab and Python.
-See the README files in [src](./src/) for a description of its usage and compatibility information.
-The directory [packages](./packages/) contains packages with binaries for Matlab and Python.
+See the README files in "src" for a description of its usage and compatibility information.
+The directory "packages" contains packages with binaries for Matlab and Python.

 The details of the algorithm are described in detail in